Chapter 1. Industrial Medical Council Article 2. QME Eligibility

 (2) The provider's method of instruction and testing shall include all of the following:

-(B) passing a written test at the completion of the program to determine proficiency and application of course material;
+(B) Passing a written test at the completion of the program to determine proficiency and application of course material;

-(C) writing a narrative conclusion to medical-legal issues in response to facts presented or a narrative report, in appropriate format, which would meet the standards of a ratable report;
+(C) Writing a narrative conclusion to medical-legal issues in response to facts presented or a narrative report, in appropriate format, which would meet the standards of a ratable report;

 (3) The initial 8 hours of the course material shall cover the following information:

-(B) obligations of the treating and evaluating physicians;
+(B) Obligations of the treating and evaluating physicians;

-(C) review of appropriate workers' compensation terminology;
+(C) Review of appropriate workers' compensation terminology;

-(4) The remaining 36 hours shall include but not be limited to the following:
+(4) The remaining 17 hours shall include but not be limited to the following:

-(c) Course Material shall also cover at a minimum, the material within the text of the “Physicians Guide to Medical Practice in the California Workers' Compensation system (Current Edition).”
+(c) Course Material shall also cover at a minimum, the material within the text of the “Physicians Guide to Medical Practice in the California Workers' Compensation System (Current Edition).”

-Authority cited: Sections 139, 139.2 and 139.3, Labor Code.
-Reference: Sections 139.2, 4060, 4061 and 4062, Labor Code.
+Note: Authority cited: Sections 122, 133, 139.2, 139.3 and 5307.3, Labor Code.
+Reference: Sections 139.2, 4060, 4061, 4062, 4062.1, 4062.2, 4062.3 and 4067, Labor Code.

 1. New section filed 4-9-93 as an emergency; operative 4-9-93 (Register 93, No. 15).
 A Certificate of Compliance must be transmitted to OAL 8-9-93 or emergency language will be repealed by operation of law on the following day.
-2. Editorial correction amending subsections (a)(1) and (b) and Note (Register 93, No. 17).

 3. New section refiled 9-16-93 with amendment of subsections (a)(1)-(b) as an emergency; operative 9-16-93 (Register 93, No. 38).
 A Certificate of Compliance must be transmitted to OAL by 1-14-94 or emergency language will be repealed by operation of law on the following day.